 The service has two dedicated electrophysiology laboratories supported by three full-time cardiac electrophysiologists, one pediatric electrophysiologist, one physician assistant, five nurses and four technical assistants.
 Patients and their families receive educational information throughout their care — from hospitalization to outpatient follow-up.

 This program helps rehabilitate patients who are recovering from myocardial infarction, coronary artery bypass surgery, angioplasty or cardiac transplantation.
 Limited numbers of patients with heart failure also are accepted.
 The program includes patient education, exercise training, smoking cessation assistance, weight reduction and dietary counseling.

 Cardiology Valve Clinic

 The Cardiology Valve Clinic provides evaluations for those with aortic valve stenosis who want to be considered for a minimally invasive valve replacement procedure called transcatheter aortic valve replacement, or TAVR.
 In order to be considered for TAVR, patients must be ineligible for traditional open-heart surgical valve replacement.
-For information or to request a referral, call 916-734-6500.
+To request a referral, call 916-734-6500.